Key takeaways:

 The Ezra Full Body is an MRI-based scan service that screens for potential abnormalities in the head, neck, abdomen, and pelvis.

-It is priced at $1,950 or $180 a month, and includes screening of the following organs:
+It is priced at $2395 and includes the screening of the following organs:

-The Ezra Full Body Plus is our most advanced service that scans up to 14 organs and is priced at $2,350 or $220 a month.
+The Ezra Full Body Plus is our most advanced service that scans up to 14 organs and is priced at $2695.
 It also includes a 5-minute low-dose chest CT for those who medically qualify.

 Be proactive with your screenings and stay a step ahead of cancer.
 Take our 5-minute quiz to calculate your estimated risk, or book your scan today.